aga11313/entropy/README.md

 specificly password files.
 The main goal was to upload a huge sample of password files and by counting occurences of each password and using processed earlier formulas arrive at a numerical answer for the entropy.

+The passwoerd sample used by me in my research is stored in the file passwords.txt